 A software repository facilitating "collaboration, code review, and code management for open source and private projects."
 Starring a repository allows users to track projects they find interesting, even if they aren't associated with them.
 The number of stars associated with a project is stored with the project link.

 Services for students not on the Denton campus

-The UNT Libraries mails items from the Libraries' physical collections at no charge to students who are not taking classes on the Denton campus.
+The UNT Libraries mails items from the Libraries' physical collections at no charge to students who live outside Denton and are taking at least one online class.
 Learn about this and more in our Guide for Distance Learners.